DapfiDuck/CommaSeperatedPython/README.md

 csvhandler is a lightweight library to help with handling data from csv files.
 [GitHub Pages](http://dapfiduck.github.io/csvhandler).
 This project aims at being an easy to use api for a very limited set of applications.
+It functions as a wrapper for the python-native csv function that handles the file for you.

 ## Functions
 The csv handler can perform different functions regarding loading data from files.
 [Documentation](https://dapfiduck.github.io/csvhandler/docs/functions)